clinicalml/theanomodels/README.md

 A few examples are provided in models/static.py (Variational Autoencoder) and models/temporal.py (LSTM)

-## Optimization Strategies
+## Optimization

 When building the model, use self.setupOptimizer and specify one of rmsprop/adam during model initialization.
 The opimization modules are defined in utils/optimizer.py.
-They use the names of the parameters to determine whether or not to add regularization
+They use parameter names to determine regularization and define updates to parameters with variable learning rates.

 **IMPORTANT**: The T.grad function is called on the model parameters which are defined as variable in self.tWeights whose name contains a string in ['W_','b_','U_','_W','_b','_U'].
 The code prints out the variables that the cost is